austinlasseter/graph-db/README.md

 - Write a Gremlin Script to execute in the Gremlin Console to load your data.
 - If you have an especially large graph, then consider BulkLoaderVertexProgram and Hadoop/Spark
 - Consider the bulk loading tools available to the graph database you have chosen.

+## Visualization

+- The image was created using the [python-igraph](https://igraph.org/python/) visualization library

 ## Additional Resources